R3nzTheCodeGOD/R3nzSkin/README.md

 2. Press <kbd>Insert</kbd> to bring up the menu.
 3. Select skin for you, your teammates, enemies, wards.

-Note: If you are going to use the cheat on the China Server, you need to run the game as Legacy DirexctX9.

 # Further optimizations
 If your CPU supports AVX / AVX2 / AVX-512 instruction set, you can enable it in project settings.
 This should result in more performant code, optimized for your CPU.
-Currently SSE2 instructions are selected in project settings.

 # Credits
 This program is an improved and updated version of the <a href="https://github.com/B3akers">B3akers</a>/<a href="https://github.com/B3akers/LeagueSkinChanger">LeagueSkinChanger</a> project.